 Pete Marino chairs Smith Anderson’s Construction practice group and co-leads the Real Estate Development practice group and has been integrally involved as lead counsel for the Firm in some of the most significant projects in the state and region, including a LEED-certified World Headquarters project for a leading Fortune 500 company, and North Carolina's first Turnpike and Light Rail project.
-In Chambers USA, clients say "He's a brilliant lawyer," and "a good leader in the industry" (Chambers USA 2020).
+In Chambers USA, clients say he’s "truly an expert in the field," and "incredibly responsive and diligent" (Chambers USA 2021).
 His practice includes all facets of Construction and Development law arising out of public and private projects, and he has advised on numerous solar and other LEED-certified and sustainable projects.

 Pete has extensive experience in representing owners, developers, general contractors, sureties, design professionals and large subcontractors on a wide variety of construction and development matters and serves upon request as an independent arbitrator in construction disputes.
 He is experienced in construction contract drafting and negotiation, lien, bond and licensing issues, claims administration and avoidance, and regularly handles owner-contractor-subcontractor disputes, including mediation, arbitration and litigation.